Soft-Di[M]O: Improving One-Step Discrete Image Generation with Soft Embeddings: Experiments

 \subsection{Experimental Setup}

 \textbf{Teacher Models and Datasets.} Together with MaskGit~\citep{chang2022maskgit} and Meissonic~\citep{bai2024meissonic} {reported in} \DiMO{}, we also {include} MaskBit~\citep{weber2024maskbit} and MaskGen~\citep{kim2025democratizing} as stronger teachers for class-to-image and text-to-image generation, respectively.
 For both MaskGit and MaskBit, we use the ImageNet-256~\citep{deng2009imagenet} dataset.
 For text-to-image generation, since both Meissonic and MaskGen are SFTed on the aesthetic dataset, we conduct the corresponding experiment with synthetic images from the DALLE3-1M dataset~\citep{Egan_Dalle3_1_Million_2024} when using GAN training.
-And we use the prompts from LAION-Aesthetics-6+ dataset \cite{cherti2023reproducible} for \DiMO{} loss following the original implementation.
+And we use the prompts from LAION-Aesthetics-6+ dataset \cite{cherti2023reproducible} for \DiMO{} loss following the original implementation. {Since our one-step student inherits many components and features from the teacher model, we list the key configurations including vocabulary sizes and output logits dimensions in \cref{table:hyperparameters}.}

 \textbf{Evaluation.} The metrics we use for comparing ImageNet results are Fr\'echet Inception Distance (FID) \citep{heusel2017gans} and Inception Score (IS) \citep{salimans2016improved}. {We also use precision (Prec.) and recall (Rec.) \citep{kynkaanniemi2019improved}, density (Den.) and coverage (Cov.) \citep{naeem2020reliable} to further evaluate the fidelity and diversity of generated images.} For text-to-image generation, we {follow~\cite{zhu2025di}} to measure the HPSv2 \citep{wu2023human} for aesthetic quality and GenEval \citep{ghosh2023geneval} and CLIP score for prompt following ability.
 We also measure the FID on COCO-30K~\citep{lin2014microsoft} and MJHQ-30K \citep{li2024playground}, denoted as $\text{FID}_{\text{COCO}}$ and $\text{FID}_{\text{MJHQ}}$, respectively.
 In our experiments on ImageNet-256, we calculate the FID using 5k generated images for ablations and 50k generated for benchmarking (50 images per class), comparing the statistics of the generated images with the reference statistics from ADM~\citep{dhariwal2021diffusion} using Clean-FID \citep{parmar2022aliased}.
 On top of the quantitative metrics, we also provide visual generations of different methods as qualitative comparison.